ertaiNL/multiFormatSave/README.md

 # MultiFormatSave #

 This extension to LibreOffice and OpenOffice enables the user to save a document in multiple formats at once.
+For Writer the formats OpenDocument, MS Office 97, MS Office 07 XML\*, RTF and PDF are supported.
-For Writer, Calc and Impress the formats OpenDocument, MS Office 97, MS Office 07 XML\* and PDF are supported.
+For Calc and Impress the formats OpenDocument, MS Office 97, MS Office 07 XML\* and PDF are supported.
 For Draw the formats OpenDocument, PNG, SVG and PDF are supported.

 Please download the extension for LibreOffice from http://extensions.libreoffice.org/extension-center/multisave-1 Please download the extension for OpenOffice from http://extensions.openoffice.org/en/project/multiformatsave

-The plugin is tested with LibreOffice 4 and OpenOffice 4
+The plugin is tested with LibreOffice 5 and OpenOffice 4

 This extension is based on the StarXpert MultiSave extension and is licenced in the LGPL+-licence.